 These are the most common questions about the survey.
 More in-depth information, including details about confidentiality, privacy, and legal questions can be found in the Downloads, below.

-Initially, Leadership Counts will invite ministry personnel and members of national committees to voluntarily participate in sharing information about their identities (including their racial identities, gender identities, sexual orientations, disabilities, and more).
+Leadership Counts invites ministry personnel and members of national committees to voluntarily participate in sharing information about their identities (including their racial identities, gender identities, sexual orientations, disabilities, and more).

 Why should I participate?